zeerakmo/Level4IndividualProject/timelog.md

   *  Went over the MTCNN paper to get a better understanding with supervisor

 * *7 hour*
-  *  Set up a pytorch implementation of MTCNN on the Google collab enviroment
+  *  Set up a pytorch implementation of MTCNN on the Google collab environment
-  *  Set up an implementaion of the Viola Jones algorithm on the Google Collab enviroment
+  *  Set up an implementation of the Viola Jones algorithm on the Google Collab environment
   *  Carried out more research on future algorithms